KapaBhavana01/Technical-Delivery-Case-Study/docs/project-overview.md

 The technical implementation uses the Kedro Spaceflights project as the foundation.
 The project is being extended as a portfolio case study to demonstrate technical delivery, Agile planning, requirements management, quality validation, and technical decision support.

+## Delivery Approach

+The project began with exploratory analysis using Jupyter notebooks to assess the available data, understand data quality, identify relevant attributes, and explore the feasibility of the analytics use case.

+Following initial analysis and requirements, the exploratory workflow was structured into reusable Kedro pipelines to support a more organized and repeatable implementation.

 ## Business Problem

 The case study focuses on predicting shuttle ticket prices using historical data.